 3. IT Service management documentation

 Shareholder & potential business partners need data and documentation that proofs how much incident management software provides assistance in order to reduce the restoring time & making the customer happy.
-These types of documentation are prepared with the incident management software.
+These types of documentation are prepared with the complaint ticketing system.